IniaPM/Todo-App/README.md

 Deployment

 1. Created Heroku account and connected GitHub account to Heroku.
-•	Connected Heroku to the specific repository
+•	Connected Heroku to the specific repository - Todo-App
 2. Created the files that Heroku is dependent on to deploy on to a dyno (virtual machine), in order for the application to go live.
 •	Created a file called runtime.txt in the parent FastAPI directory.
 This file simply contains the version of Python that I wanted Heroku to install on its dyno for the application to run properly
 •	Created a file called requirements.txt, which holds all of the dependencies for the application.
 I used a quick trick where I typed ‘pip freeze’ into the terminal, which showed all the dependencies for the entire application.
 I copied the dependencies and pasted them into requirements.txt